Oregon vs. UCLA: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +10000

-- Oddsmakers rate Oregon much higher (40th in college basketball) than the computer rankings do (66th).
+- Oregon's chances of winning the national championship, based on its odds, are 1%.

+- While our computer ranking puts UCLA 110th in the country, the team's national championship odds rank comes in much better, placing it 34th.

-- The Ducks were +6000 to win the national championship at the start of the season, and have now fallen to +10000, which is the 20th-biggest change in the country.
+- The Bruins' national championship odds have fallen from +3000 at the start of the season to +8000, the 16th-biggest change among all teams.

-- Based on its moneyline odds, Oregon has a 1% chance of winning the national championship.
+- Based on its moneyline odds, UCLA has a 1.2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!